 With your teacher's approval, select a topic to be investigated and come up with questions in need of answers about that topic.
-These questions may be of a general or specific nature, depending what you want to find out.
-After exploring what you know about this topic and perhaps doing some background research on it, you should develop one or several research questions and, if you choose, one or more hypotheses about how the topic can be explained.
+These questions may be of a general or specific nature, depending on what you want to find out.
+After exploring what you know about this topic and perhaps doing some background research on it, you should develop several questions to investigate and if appropriate, one or more hypotheses about how the topic can be explained.